HomeAgendaSpeakers

 13:15-13:40 Ghazaleh Gouya Lechner: Real-world data – how to use them for generating clinical evidence pre- and post market

-This presentation will talk about the definition of RWD, and on how real-world data (RWD) can be leveraged to generate clinical evidence for medical device software in both pre-market and post-market settings.
-It will outline how well-designed real-world evidence (RWE) studies can complement traditional clinical investigations by demonstrating performance across diverse populations and clinical environments, supporting regulatory submissions, and enabling continuous monitoring of safety and effectiveness.
-Key topics will include opportunities and challenges in study design, data quality, and the legal and ethical framework for using RWD.
+This talk will cover the definition of real-world data (RWD) and how it can be leveraged to generate clinical evidence for medical device software in pre- and post-market settings.
+It will show how well-designed real-world evidence (RWE) studies complement traditional trials by demonstrating performance in diverse populations and environments, supporting regulatory submissions, and enabling continuous safety and effectiveness monitoring.
+Key topics include study design, data quality, and the legal and ethical framework for using RWD.

 13:40-14:05 Camille Petri: The Notified Body’s Perspective on Using Real-World Evidence for Clinical Evaluation of Medical Device Software

-From a Notified Body’s perspective, RWE can play a valuable role in the clinical evaluation of medical device software - particularly for AI and machine learning-based systems.
-This talk will outline regulatory expectations under MDR, clarify what constitutes acceptable RWE, and explain how manufacturers can design real-world studies that meet the methodological and statistical rigour required for regulatory submissions.
-Key opportunities (e.g. performance across diverse populations, post-market clinical follow-up) and challenges (e.g. data quality, bias, and traceability) will be examined through the lens of regulatory compliance and clinical robustness.
+From a Notified Body’s perspective, RWE can play a valuable role in the clinical evaluation of medical device software - particularly AI- and ML-based systems.
+This talk will outline regulatory expectations under MDR, define acceptable RWE and explain how manufacturers can design studies meeting the required methodological and statistical rigor.
+Key opportunities (e.g. performance across diverse populations) and challenges (e.g. data quality, bias, traceability) will be examined through the lens of regulatory compliance and clinical robustness.

 14:05-14:30 Katarzyna Malenczyk: Driving Clinical Development with RWD: Lessons from mySugr's PMCF Plan